Anirudh-Kulkarni/Starbucks-offers/README.md

   - 1. What are the main features influencing the effectiveness of an offer on the Starbucks app?
   - 2. Could the data provided, namely offer characteristics and user demographics, predict whether a user would take up an offer?

-To answer the above 2 questions, I firslty defined what an effective offer means in this context.
+To answer the above 2 questions, I firstly defined what an effective offer means in this context.
 I then created 3 models for the data for the 3 different offer types: Buy One Get One Free (BOGO), Discount , and Informational (provides information about products).
-I then deployed ML models to understand which features are important.
+I then deployed Machine Learning (ML) models to understand which features are important.

 ### File Descriptions <a name="files"></a>
-This repo contains 4 files.There is a notebook available here to showcase work related to the above questions and wrangling process.
+This repository contains 4 files.
+There is a notebook available here to showcase work related to the above questions and wrangling process.
 There are 3 data files used to address the above qustions.

 1. portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
 2. profile.json - demographic data for each customer